CyberRace: Release

 CyberRace was released in two editions: on six 3½-inch floppy disks and on one Compact Disc.
 Both packages included a manual, a quick reference card, a small plastic model of a racing sled and a signed card by Syd Mead.
-As the game was programmed for DOS, playing it on modern PCs is usually not possible under modern operating systems without the use of an emulator such as DOSBox.

 Reception

 Computer Gaming World stated in February 1994 that CyberRace was "primarily action intensive", but that with Mead helping to develop the storyline, "the story itself may actually eclipse game play", with "strong appeal among sci-fi fans and racing enthusiasts".
 A longer review in March 1994 described the graphics as "spectacular ... amazing" and the racing as "a lot of fun", albeit "fairly easy" after time.
 It reported, however, that CyberRace did not live up to the hype of a game "from the man who brought you Blade Runner", stating that Mead's influence was only visible in the sled designs and that good voice acting did not compensate for poor writing, non-racing animation, and not enough playtesting.
 The magazine concluded that "CyberRace is a fun, visually stunning race simulator with a rather weakly constructed and executed narrative framework".
-In April 1994 the magazine said that "While the racing can be mildly interesting ... an uninteresting plot and characters fail to keep interest, despite some pretty neat artwork".
+In April 1994 the magazine said that "while the racing can be mildly interesting ... an uninteresting plot and characters fail to keep interest, despite some pretty neat artwork".

 In 1996, Computer Gaming World declared CyberRace the 39th-worst computer game ever released.